ElektraInitiative/PermaplanT/e2e/README.md

   - Don't indent more than one time.
   - Don't make a complicated call stack higher than two from a page object.
 - Every test should be independent from other tests (concurrency).

+#### Map names

+##### SUT

-- Name inputs or objects you create SUT (System under Test) so they are clearly marked as test artifacts.
+- Name maps or other nameable objects on the webapp with SUT (System under Test) so they are clearly marked as test artifacts.

+##### Worker ID's

+Pytest xdist has a fixture called `worker_id`, which allows us to get the worker_id in a test case.

+##### Worker uuid

+To not have map name collisions we append an uuid to the worker id.
+By utilizing this new fixture `worker_uuid` in your tests you can get a unique string for naming things.

+Example:
+In your feature file the mapname is `SUT-BaseLayer`, calling `worker_uuid` gives you `-gw16-be56f727-2abc-4470-83eb-61cedd0ac76e` so you can name your map
+`SUT-BaseLayer-gw16-be56f727-2abc-4470-83eb-61cedd0ac76e` in your tests.
+Other examples to be found in already written tests.

 ### A typical workflow